devbisme/skidl/docs/_posts/2017-02-17-dont-replicate-automate.markdown

 As I discovered with bricklaying, that's no way to live.
-This particular problem is caused by the manual nature of graphical schematic editors: they require conscious thought to be applied to each repetition of common operations.
+This particular problem is caused by the manual nature of graphical schematic editors: they require the application of conscious thought to each repetition of common operations.
 Even if you use copy-paste to lay down multiple bypass caps, you're still repeating yourself.
 And each repetition is an opportunity for an error to creep in.